 In our civil and political rights data collection, a survey of experts, run annually around the world, we ask human rights experts which groups they see as being most at risk of having their rights abused or limited.
 Their answers are represented in 15 word clouds on our data site, going right by right.

 For example, below is the word cloud for the Democratic Republic of Congo, on who is at particular risk of violation of the right to education.
 Among many other groups at risk, 50 percent of our respondents identified refugees and asylum seekers as being at particular risk of violations.
-You can see this image as part of the series of 15 word clouds for DRC here, or with extra detail about who is at risk, under the right to education section here.
+You can see this image as part of the series of 15 word clouds for DRC here.

 Economic and social rights data

 For economic and social rights, we give a score for government performance based on data from international databases, using the SERF index method of taking into account a country’s level of income.
 So a poor country that uses its resources well may get a high score, and a rich country that lags behinds its peers will get a low score.